 Founded in 1963, Cultural Vistas is a nonprofit exchange organization promoting global understanding and collaboration among individuals and institutions.

 It develops international professional experiences that create more informed, skilled and engaged citizens.
 Cultural Vistas’ programs empower people to drive

 positive change in themselves, their organizations and society.
-Cultural Vistas is headquartered in New York and has regional offices in Washington, D.C. and Berlin, Germany.
+Cultural Vistas is headquartered in Washington, D.C. and has a regional office in Berlin, Germany.

 Cultural Vistas is the U.S. representative for the Alfa Fellowship Program and has administered the program since its inception in 2004.
-In 2009, the program was expanded to include young professionals from the U.K., which Cultural Vistas administers in consultation with Professor Dana Brown, Pro Vice-Chancellor (Enterprise)/Dean, Faculty of Business and Law, Principal of Leicester Castle Business School at De Montfort University.
+In 2009, the program was expanded to include young professionals from the U.K., which Cultural Vistas administers in consultation with Dr. Andrew Monaghan.
 In 2014, the program grew to include German citizens, which Cultural Vistas administers together with its European office headquartered in Berlin.
 For more information, please visit culturalvistas.org/about-us/

 About the Fund for International Fellowships and Cultural Dialogue